1979 Cleveland mayoral election: General election campaign

 Most expected a heated campaign between the two politicians of South Slavic descent (Kucinich being a Croat and Voinovich a Serb).
 Early in the race, Kucinich jumped on a quote that Voinovich made to The New York Times on August 26: "I like fat cats.
 I want as many in Cleveland as I can get.
 Cleveland needs their tax dollars and the jobs they bring."
 In response, Kucinich stated: "George Voinovich has proven conclusively...–he is the candidate of the fat cats...and he would love to become the mayor of the fat cats so he can repay their generosity."
 Part of Kucinich's campaign tactics involved distributing political pamphlets throughout the city entitled "Who Owns Voinovich?"
 The cover illustration depicted three fat cats with Voinovich in front of them with handfuls of money.

 However, everything came to a virtual halt when Voinovich's nine-year-old daughter, Molly, was struck by a van and killed.
 Kucinich could no longer continue his aggressive campaigning against Voinovich.
-Polls, which were already leaning in Voinovich's favor, now showed overwhelming support for the former lieutenant governor.
-On November 6, he won the general election with 94,541 votes to 73,755.
+Polls, which were already leaning in Voinovich's favor, now showed overwhelming support for him.
+On November 6, he won the general election 51%-49%.
 Of the 33 wards of Cleveland at the time, Kucinich only won eight.